-"Now I am thinking another thing..."
+"Seated at last..."

 No Known Copyright

 Princeton University Library reasonably believes that the Item is not restricted by copyright or related rights, but a conclusive determination could not be made.

 You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.